 In January 2015 he did his Debut in France with a production of "Katja Kabanowa" at the Opera Dijon.
 In 2018 he conducted "Jenufa" also in Dijon and 2019 "Jenufa" in Caen.

-He will make his debut at the Norwegian national opera in Oslo in the 2022/23 season.
+He made his debut at the Norwegian national opera in Oslo in the 2022/23 season.

-Stefan Veselka is Professor at the University of the Arts in Bremen from 2021.
+Stefan Veselka is Professor in orchestral conducting at the University of the Arts in Bremen from 2021.